Solid State Logic SSL12

 SSL12 Design

-A user can also configure where the interface’s Loopback feed is derived from.
-For example, users can record the output of a media player (e.g., via Playback 1-2) or create a custom submix of a podcast using one of the Aux Busses (e.g., Line 3-4).
+The user will also be able to configure the interface’s loopback feed.
+For example, users can record the output of a player (e.g., via Playback 1-2) or create a custom sub-mix of a podcast using one of the Aux Busses (e.g., Line 3-4).

 SSL12 Sound and Features